-Weinstein charged with sex crime in Los Angeles as trial on separate charges starts in New York
+Harvey Weinstein indicted in Los Angeles for sex crimes on day New York rape trial starts

 Those accusations helped fuel the #MeToo movement, in which hundreds of women have publicly accused powerful men in business, politics, the news media and entertainment of sexual harassment or assault.

-Weinstein faces up to 28 years in state prison if convicted on the California charges, Lacey said.

-California prosecutors said Weinstein went to a hotel room on Feb.
+Prosecutors in Los Angeles said Weinstein went to a hotel room on Feb.
 18, 2013, forced his way into an unidentified woman’s room and raped her.

 The next evening, Weinstein allegedly assaulted a woman in a hotel suite in Beverly Hills, the prosecutor said.

-In New York, the once powerful film producer hobbled into court while celebrity accusers who fueled the #MeToo movement demanded justice and an end to workplace sexual harassment.
+“L.A.
+INDICTMENT!
+Cant breathe,” wrote Rose McGowan, who has accused Weinstein of raping her, on Twitter.
+“Happy trial day to you, Mr. Weinstein.
+Welcome to the rest of your life, hope you’ll have as much fun as we have had being in your jail.”

+Earlier on Monday, Weinstein hobbled in and out of the Manhattan court, aided by a walker and with a member of his team holding his arm as he recovers from recent back surgery.

-Inside the state court, Judge James Burke ordered Weinstein’s lawyer Donna Rotunno to refrain from talking about witnesses, after she was accused of making degrading and humiliating comments in recent interviews, which she denied.
+Judge James Burke ordered Weinstein’s lawyer Rotunno to refrain from talking about witnesses, after she was accused of making degrading and humiliating comments in recent interviews, which she denied.

-Weinstein, dressed in a black suit, walked slowly into and out of court, leaning on a walker and with a member of his team holding his arm.
+One of the women Weinstein was charged with assaulting, former production assistant Mimi Haleyi, has said that Weinstein sexually assaulted her in 2006.
+Prosecutors say Weinstein raped the second woman, who has not been publicly identified, in 2013.

-Outside the courthouse, the Silence Breakers, a group of Weinstein accusers including actresses Rosanna Arquette and Rose McGowan, spoke at a news conference and demanded accountability for Weinstein.
+Nearby the courthouse, the Silence Breakers, a group of Weinstein accusers including actresses Rosanna Arquette and McGowan, held a news conference and waved signs demanding accountability for Weinstein.

-“As we stand here at the beginning of a new year and a new decade, time’s up on sexual harassment in all workplaces,” said Arquette.
+“As we stand here at the beginning of a new year and a new decade, time’s up on sexual harassment in all workplaces,” said Arquette, referencing the #TimesUp movement that opposes sexual harassment.
 “And time’s up on the pervasive culture of silence that has enabled abusers like Weinstein.”

-#TimesUp is the name of a movement resulting from many of the same forces that created #MeToo.
-It works against sexual harassment, sexual assault and gender-based discrimination.
+Juda Engelmayer, a Weinstein spokesman, said on Thursday that the two women in the New York criminal case had long-term relationships with Weinstein.
+He said it was prejudicial to conflate the criminal matter with allegations in civil cases or with public grievances he said were lodged by women who were not part of any lawsuit.

+Allegations against Weinstein first were reported in the New York Times and The New Yorker magazine in October 2017.

+Within days, the Academy of Motion Picture Arts and Sciences, which selects Oscar winners, had expelled Weinstein.
+On Oct.
+15, Alyssa Milano tweeted: “If you’ve ever been sexually harassed or assaulted write ‘me too’ as a reply to this tweet.”

+#MeToo became one of the most used widely used hashtags.
+In 2019 it was viewed 42 billion times, according to data from Brandwatch, a research firm.

-Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Brendan Pierson, Maria Caspani and Gabriella Borter in New York and Jill Serjeant in Los Angeles; Writing by Tom Hals; Editing by Noeleen Walder, Jonathan Oatis and Grant McCool
+Reporting by Brendan Pierson, Maria Caspani and Gabriella Borter in New York and Jill Serjeant in Los Angeles; Writing by Tom Hals; Editing by Noeleen Walder, Jonathan Oatis and Grant McCool